 Can you explain the purpose of the dual enrollment program?

-UF-USA is a dual enrollment program that provides students the opportunity to take UF courses, taught by qualified and trained teachers, in their own high school during their regular school day.
-Upon successful completion of the course, students will be awarded college credit through The University of Findlay and will receive a UF transcript.
+The dual enrollment component of Findlay's College Credit Plus (CCP) program provides students the opportunity to take Findlay courses, taught by qualified and trained teachers, in their own high school during their regular school day.
+Upon successful completion of the course, students will be awarded college credit through the University of Findlay and will receive a Findlay transcript.

 - Introduction to Animal Science